J41R/Hello-World/README.md

 # Hello-World

-His this my journey after 10 years, I am retaking codeeeeging into my daily life.For new long lasting start of finding my unique way sdsds  dsdsd
+Hi, this is my journey after 10 years, I am retaking coding into my daily life.For new long lasting start of finding my unique way to reach out life within this universe.